Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Lane Cove among the top 30% of areas assessed nationwide

-New dwellings are developed at an average expected construction cost value of $1,062,000, suggesting a focus on the premium segment with upmarket properties.
-In FY-26, commercial approvals totalled $15.0 million, indicating balanced commercial development activity.
-Compared to Greater Sydney, Lane Cove records roughly half the building activity per person.
-Nationally, it places among the 64th percentile of areas assessed, though construction activity has intensified recently.
-This lower-than-average national level reflects the area's maturity and possible planning constraints.
+New properties are constructed at an average value of $1,062,000, reflecting a developer focus on the premium segment with upmarket properties.
+There have also been $15.0 million in commercial approvals this financial year, indicating steady commercial investment activity.
+Relative to Greater Sydney, Lane Cove records roughly half the building activity per person while it places among the 64th percentile of areas assessed nationally.
+Building activity has accelerated in recent years, though it remains below average nationally due to the area's maturity and possible planning constraints.
+New building activity shows 32.0% detached houses and 68.0% attached dwellings, focusing on higher-density living which creates more affordable entry points for downsizers, investors, and first-home buyers.

 Frequently Asked Questions - Development